leonzwrx/linux-setup-scripts/documentation/post-install-configs_all.md

     sudo nmcli connection delete "ifupdown (enp6s0)"
     ```
 > As of January 2025, AMD's ROCm drivers are now natively supported on Debian 12 - however, only with default 6.1 kernel - procedure [here](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/install-methods/amdgpu-installer/amdgpu-installer-debian.html#) -The only way to get OpenCL with ROCm drivers successfully running is to downgrade to the standard, non-backported kernel as their [compativility matrix shows](https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html)
+> As of August 2025 - Trixie is not yet supported.
+Trixie's kernel v6.12.x is also not supported yet - discussion [here](https://github.com/ROCm/ROCm/issues/5111)
 ## Mint-specific stuff:
 Moved [here](https://github.com/leonzwrx/linux-setup-scripts/blob/main/documentation/post-install-configs_mint.md)

 ## VIRTUALIZATION
- -In order to get a VM on a physical network, a new bridge with the VM host has to be created.
+- In order to get a VM on a physical network, a new bridge with the VM host has to be created.
 By default, besides a NAT bridge, Libvirt does not create a bridge network automatically because bridging requires additional configuration and may affect network security.
 Instead, you must manually set up a bridge that connects to your physical network interface.
- -[This guide](https://youtu.be/DYpaX4BnNlg?si=kwJaJMdL6RUega1m) shows how to properly setup a bridge between libvirt VM and the physical network properly
--Basically - a new bridge has to be created, add Ethernet connection as a slave.
-THEN delete the existing 'device'
--If there is an issue with the deleted connection constantly coming back - this is most likely because it's getting picked up from `/etc/network/interfaces` file.
+- [This guide](https://youtu.be/DYpaX4BnNlg?si=kwJaJMdL6RUega1m) shows how to properly setup a bridge between libvirt VM and the physical network properly.
+Basically - a new bridge has to be created, add Ethernet connection as a slave.
+THEN delete the existing 'device'.
+If there is an issue with the deleted connection constantly coming back - this is most likely because it's getting picked up from `/etc/network/interfaces` file.
 Comment this portion out:

 ```toml
    1   │ # This file describes the network interfaces available on your system